VictorH04/VictorH04/README.md

 ## I'm a Developer, Student and music fanatic.

 - 🔭 I launched my Portfolio! [victorhristov.com][website]
-- 🌱 I’m currently advancing in React, API's and Express
+- 🌱 I’m currently advancing in MERN-stack
-- 👯 I’m looking to dive deeper into Databases, API's and Express
+- 👯 I’m looking to dive deeper into Databases, API's and Authentication
-- 🥅 2021 Goals: Get better at FullStack
+- 🥅 2022 Goals: Get better at FullStack
-- ⚡ Fun fact: I'm a fragrance collector & love bonsai 🤩

 ### Connect with me: